sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 ### Download Office

-If you have not pre-installed Office to the device and want to append the "Download Office" tile to Start, add the `<AppendDownloadOfficeTile/>` tag to your `LayoutModification.xml` file.
-This replaces the "My Office" tile that appears in the the middle of the second row with the classic desktop app download tile, and supports all OEM scenarios including Activation for Office (AFO) and Pre-install PC (PIPC).
+If you have not pre-installed Office to the device and want to append the **Download Office** tile to Start, add the `<AppendDownloadOfficeTile/>` tag to your `LayoutModification.xml` file.
+This replaces the **My Office** tile that appears in the the middle of the second row with the classic desktop app download tile, and supports all OEM scenarios including Activation for Office (AFO) and Pre-install PC (PIPC).

 ```XML
 <LayoutModificationTemplate xmlns=http://schemas.microsoft.com/Start/2014/LayoutModification xmlns:defaultlayout="http://schemas.microsoft.com/Start/2014/FullDefaultLayout" xmlns:start="http://schemas.microsoft.com/Start/2014/StartLayout" Version="1">